Flora of Japan: Vegetation types

-Japan consists of roughly 4 vegetation zones that are delineated by temperature and precipitation: the alpine region, subalpine region, summer-green broad-leaved forest region and evergreen broad-leaved forest region.
+Though Japan has many vegetation zones, it consists mainly of the alpine region, subalpine region, summer-green broad-leaved forest region and evergreen broad-leaved forest region.
+These zones are classified through identifying leaf type of a dominant species and temperature conditions of the environment.

 Due to its substantial length of over 3,000 km from north to south and its mountain ranges that can exceed 3,000 meters, Japan's vegetation varies by latitude and by altitude.
 Evergreen forests tend to appear in the southern half of the Japanese mainland, with broad leaf forests, subalpine, and alpine appearing with increasing frequency to the north and near mountains.

+Forests in Japan provide a diverse set of vegetation from East Asia with 66.6% of the land covered with natural an subsituational vegetation and plantations.
+Some of the important requirements for understanding biodiversity in Japan need to consist of learning the classification on the species, such as using a phytosociological method.

 Evergreen broad-leaved forest region

 The evergreen forest zone can be found along the coasts of the southern half of Japan and is most common zone in the Ryukyu Islands, Shikoku and, Kyushu as well as parts of southwestern Honshu with equal longitude.
-This region rises up to an elevation of 750 meters near Tokyo.
+This forest regions altitude can vary greatly, spanning as low as 600 meters and as high as 1500 meters.
 At the coasts, the dominant forest canopy species are Castanopsis cuspidata and Machilus thunbergii.
 Inland, trees belonging to the genus Quercus are dominant.
 In lower layers, trees and shrub species include Camellia japonica, Neolitsea sericea, Aucuba japonica, and Eurya japonica.
+A large distribution of oak trees can be found at higher altitudes of the evergreen broad-leaved forest region, depending upon the topography and conditions of the soil.
 It is a characteristic of this zone that all these are evergreen species.